projectara/greybus-spec/source/index.rst

                     | — Charles Caleb Colton

-A Greybus module must contain self-descriptive information in order to identify itself to the UniPro network.
-This information is found in the Module Manifest, which describes components present within the module that are accessible via UniPro.
+A Greybus module must contain self-descriptive information in order to identify itself to the |unipro| network.
+This information is found in the Module Manifest, which describes components present within the module that are accessible via |unipro|.
 The Module Manifest includes a set of Descriptors which present a functional description of the module.
 Together, these define what the module is from an application protocol layer, including its capabilities, and how it should be